-The recoverable amount of the investment in WTL was assessed by reference to the fair value.
-Fair value is determined by Sum of the Parts valuation which values each division in the Company independently and is summed up to arrive at the equity value.
-The value of the division is assessed by Discounted cash flow method which uses projection over a period of 8 years and a Weighted average cost of capital of 16.5%.
-Cash flow projections beyond the eight year period have been extrapolated using a steady annual growth rate of 2% which is the projected long term average growth rate for the business.
-Management believes that the calculation is highly sensitive to the cash flow projections and the cost of capital.
-An increase in the cost of capital to 23% would have resulted in an impairment loss at 30 June 2015 of RO 2.1 million assuming all other variables remain constant.
+The recoverable amount of the investment in WTL was assessed by reference to the value in use calculation which uses cash flow projections based on financial forecasts covering a five year period and an annual discount rate of 25.06% (2013: 19.5%).
+Cash flow projections beyond the five year period have been extrapolated using a steady annual growth rate of 3% which is the projected long term average growth rate for the business.
+Management believes that the value in use calculation is highly sensitive to the cash flow projections and the cost of capital.
+An increase in the cost of capital to 28% would have resulted in an impairment loss at 31 March 2015 of RO 0.5 million assuming all other variables remain constant.